Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Dynamical models

 \section{Dynamical models}

 The Galilean satellites are assumed to be locked in the Cassini state, with their rotation variations described as a combination of variations in the rotation angle (librations, as defined in Section~\ref{sec_defphi}), variations in the orientation of the spin axis in space (nutations, as defined in Section~\ref{sec_app}), and variations in the orientation of the spin axis relative to the Body Frame (polar motion).
 These rotation variations are caused by the external gravitational torque exerted by Jupiter on the flattened shape of the satellites.
-In the case of Titan, in addition to the external torque exerted by Saturn, angular momentum exchanges between the atmosphere and lakes and the solid surface also contribute to the rotation variations (the resulting variations in rotation around the spin axis are then called length-of-day variations).
-In this section, we identify relevant dynamical models to create Euler angle solutions to be transformed into equatorial coordinates in Section~\ref{sec_admseries}.
+In this section, we identify the relevant dynamical models used to construct Euler angle solutions, which will then be transformed into equatorial coordinates in Section~\ref{sec_admseries}.
 Since we provide a transformation method for series of rotation variations, we are only interested here in rotation models whose solution is expressed in series.
+Note that although the models described here apply essentially to all synchronous natural satellites, in the case of Titan, in addition to the external torque exerted by Saturn, angular momentum exchanges between the atmosphere and lakes and the solid surface also contribute to the rotation variations (the resulting variations in rotation around the spin axis are then called length-of-day variations).